OctopusDeploy/blog/blog/2020-06/database-deployments-with-github-actions-and-redgate/index.md

 ## Why Handover to Octopus Deploy?

 DBAs are a picky bunch.
-I worked with a DBA who told me repeatably "All I want is something that is stupid simple."
-In the next breath he said "I also want to make sure developers aren't throwing crap over the wall at the DBAs, we need to know what changes are being deployed to Production.
-If something doesn't look right I need to stop it from going out."
-Finally he told me, "I don't want any surprises when we deploy to Production.
+I worked with a DBA who told me repeatably, "All I want is something that is stupid simple."
+In the next breath, he said, "I also want to make sure developers aren't throwing crap over the wall at the DBAs.
+We need to know what changes are being deployed to Production.
+If something doesn't look right, I need to stop it from going out."
+Finally, he told me, "I don't want any surprises when we deploy to Production.
 I'm tired of this wild-west stuff where you give me a script you wrote just hours ago."

 I believe in using the right tool for the job.
 In a pinch, I could use a Maglite to hammer a nail.
 But a Maglite is not a hammer.
-The same holds true for shop tools, dev tools or CI/CD tools.
-I could probably cobble something together to meet those requirements using GitHub Actions, but that what it wasn't designed for.
-With Octopus Deploy I get all those requirements out of the box.
+The same holds true for shop tools, dev tools, or CI/CD tools.
+I could probably cobble something together to meet those requirements using GitHub Actions, but that's not what it was designed for.
+With Octopus Deploy, I get all those requirements out of the box.

-I look at GitHub actions like any CI tool.
+I look at GitHub Actions like any CI tool.
 What it does, it does well.
-But don't try to force it to be something it is not.
+But don't try to force it to be something it isn't.

 ## Conclusion

-All in all I am very impressed with how well put together GitHub Actions is.
+All in all, I am very impressed with how well put together GitHub Actions is.
 I was able to put the entire GitHub Action together using their documentation, some examples, and a little trial and error in a few hours.
 I have since extended this action to handle feature branches and other logic.
 But that is for a future post.

 Until next time, Happy Deployments!